Seung-Hui Cho: Reaction of Cho's family

 Cho's older sister prepared a statement on her family's behalf to apologize publicly for her brother's actions, in addition to lending prayers to the victims and the families of the wounded and killed victims.
 "This is someone that I grew up with and loved.
 Now I feel like I didn't know this person," she said in the statement issued through a North Carolinian attorney.
 "We never could have envisioned that he was capable of so much violence."
 Cho's grandfather stated, "My grandson Seung-Hui was very shy.
 I can't believe he did such a thing."

-In a 2008 article marking the anniversary of the massacre, The Washington Post did a follow-up on the family, reporting that they had gone into hiding for months following the massacre and, after eventually returning home, had "virtually cut themselves off from the world."
-Several windows in their home have been papered over and drawn blinds cover the rest.
-The only real outside contact they have maintained is with an FBI agent assigned to their care and their lawyer, refusing even to contact their own relatives in South Korea.
+In a 2008 article marking the anniversary of the massacre, The Washington Post did a follow-up on the family, reporting that they had gone into hiding for months following the massacre and, after eventually returning home to Centreville, had "virtually cut themselves off from the world."
+Several windows in their home had been papered over and drawn blinds covered the rest.
+The only real outside contact they maintained was with an FBI agent assigned to their care and their lawyer, refusing even to contact their own relatives in South Korea.